 Oil Franchise Tax Revenues.
-The Commission's second principal stream of revenues consists of that portion of the Commonwealth's oil franchise tax revenues (the "Oil Franchise Tax Revenues") allocated by statute to the Commission or the holders of the Commission's Oil Franchise Tax Revenue Bonds (the "Oil Franchise Tax Revenue Bonds"), \$734,605,016.20 of which are currently issued and outstanding (including compounded amounts as of December 1, 2014 for capital appreciation bonds).
+The Commission's second principal stream of revenues consists of that portion of the Commonwealth's oil franchise tax revenues (the "Oil Franchise Tax Revenues") allocated by statute to the Commission or the holders of the Commission's Oil Franchise Tax Revenue Bonds (the "Oil Franchise Tax Revenue Bonds"), \$735,140,936.80 of which will be issued and outstanding as of June 1, 2015 (including compounded amounts as of June 1, 2015 for capital appreciation bonds).
 The Oil Franchise Tax Revenue Bonds, the proceeds of which were spent on portions of the Mon/Fayette Expressway and the Southern Beltway, are secured solely by Oil Franchise Tax Revenues.
-The Oil Franchise Tax Revenues are not pledged to secure the 2015A Bonds, other Subordinate Revenue Bonds or Special Revenue Bonds, the Turnpike Revenue Bonds or the Registration Fee Revenue Bonds.
+The Oil Franchise Tax Revenues are not pledged to secure the 2015A Bonds, other Turnpike Revenue Bonds, other obligations under the Senior Indenture, the Subordinate Indenture Bonds or the Registration Fee Revenue Bonds.

 Registration Fee Revenues.
-The Commission's third principal stream of revenues consists of that portion of the Commonwealth's vehicle registration fee revenues (the "Registration Fee Revenues") allocated by statute to the Commission or the holders of any of the Commission's Registration Fee Revenue Bonds (the "Registration Fee Revenue Bonds"), \$409,880,000 of which are currently issued and outstanding.
+The Commission's third principal stream of revenues consists of that portion of the Commonwealth's vehicle registration fee revenues (the "Registration Fee Revenues") allocated by statute to the Commission or the holders of any of the Commission's Registration Fee Revenue Bonds (the "Registration Fee Revenue Bonds"), \$409,880,000 of which will be issued and outstanding as of June 1, 2015.
 The Registration Fee Revenue Bonds, the proceeds of which were spent on portions of the Mon/Fayette Expressway and the Southern Beltway, are secured by Registration Fee Revenues.
 Registration Fee Revenue Bonds are to be paid solely from the Registration Fee Revenues.
-The Registration Fee Revenues are not pledged to secure the 2015A Bonds, other Subordinate Revenue Bonds or Special Revenue Bonds, the Turnpike Revenue Bonds or the Oil Franchise Tax Revenue Bonds.
+The Registration Fee Revenues are not pledged to secure the 2015A Bonds, other Turnpike Revenue Bonds, other obligations under the Senior Indenture, the Subordinate Indenture Bonds or the Oil Franchise Tax Revenue Bonds.

-Neither the Turnpike Revenue Bonds, the Oil Franchise Tax Revenue Bonds nor the Registration Fee Revenue Bonds are secured by or have any interest in the Trust Estate.
+Neither the Subordinate Indenture Bonds, the Oil Franchise Tax Revenue Bonds nor the Registration Fee Revenue Bonds are secured by or have any interest in the Trust Estate.